sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/legends.png' | prepend: site.baseurl }}" alt="Legends" /></p>

-The Legends section of the editor allows you to add and edit your map legend.
+The Legends section of the Editor allows you to access and design your map's legend.
 Legends are most meaningful for maps that use wizards other than Simple, as they are best used to explain what different data symbology indicates.
 You can edit the following elements:

 - **Template**
-  Select the template you would like to use for the legend.
-The default legend will be named after the wizard, or you can select custom to create your own using HTML.
+Select the template that you would like to use for the legend.
+The default legend will be named after the wizard, or you can select "custom" to create your own using HTML.

 - **Title**
 Set the title of your legend.

 - **Left Label**
 This option appears when using wizards except for Density, Category, and Torque.
 Use it to set the label on the left of your legend.

 - **Right Label**
-  This option appears when using wizards except for Density, Category, and Torque.
+This option appears when using wizards with the exceptions of Density, Category, and Torque.
 Use it to set the label on the right of your legend.

 - **Colors**
-  Set the colors of the individual items in your legend.
-You should make sure these align with the colors being displayed by your map markers.
+Set the colors of the individual items in your legend and be sure that they synchronize with the colors of  your map markers.

 ##### Legends HTML styling

-If you select to create a custom legend from the "Template" field described above, you can create your own legend from scratch using HTML.
+If you opt to create a custom legend from the "Template" field described above, then you can create your own legend from scratch using HTML.
 Alternatively, you can edit an existing template with HTML.
-This is helpful if you want even more precise and customizable control over different legend elements.
+HTML gives you the most precise control over legend elements.

 #### Filters

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/filter.png' | prepend: site.baseurl }}" alt="Filters" /></p>

-Use the filters section of the editor to select certain ranges of data to display.
-When working with numerical data, the Filter options allow you to see the distribution of your data and select a range to include.
-To get started, you pick the column by which you would like to filter data.
-If you're working with string (text) data, you can search text to include/exclude.
-Finally, when you have date data, you can also see a distribution of your data, to get an idea of trends over time and include or exclude certain periods.
-You can also combine different filters (on the same or on different columns) to include the exact data you would like to include.
+Use the Filters section of the editor to select certain ranges of data to display.
+When working with numerical data, the Filter allows you to see the distribution of your data and select what range to include.
+To get started, pick the column from which you want to source data.
+If you're working with string (or text) data, you can search text to include/exclude.
+When you have date (or numeric) data, include or exclude certain periods of time.
+If you need to get more creative, different filters (on the same or on different columns) may be combined to feature unique data combinations of your choice.

-In the background for all of these types, CartoDB is using SQL to pull different data sets from your data table.
-If you click on the SQL section of the editor (near the top of the pull-out tray), you can see exactly what SQL queries were applied.
+CartoDB uses SQL to pull different data sets from your data table.
+Click on the SQL section of the Editor (near the top of the pull-out tray) to see what SQL queries were applied.
 You can also edit and create your own.

 For a quick video primer, take a look at our [filter tutorial]({{ '/tutorials/filters.html' | prepend: site.baseurl }}).